nottledim/ecotrack/shell/README.md

 ### Shell script ecotrack.sh

 ## Installation
  You'll need root access to the Prism to install these programs.
-Choose your preferred:

  Shell script ecotrack.sh can be run from the shell or at startup from /etc/rc.local.
   It's best to detach it as in